 In 2013, The Violence Against Women Reauthorization Act was signed expanding protection measures to include gays, lesbians, transgender individuals, Native Americans, and immigrants.

-VAWA established The Office on Violence Against Women (OVW) to work to combat and reduce violence against women in a broad range of areas including college campuses and low-income communities.
+The law established the Office on Violence Against Women (OVW) to work to combat and reduce violence against women in a broad range of areas including college campuses and low-income communities.
 Since its beginning, VAWA’s focus has grown to include domestic violence, sexual assault, dating violence, and stalking.

 - Self Petition for Permanent Residence